chainchopper/FATBOY/AI_RULES.md

 - Use prebuilt components from the shadcn/ui library after importing them.
 Note that these files shouldn't be edited, so make new components if you need to change them.

 **Component Placement Guideline:**
-- All new components MUST be placed in the `src/components/` directory.
-Do NOT use `src/app/components/` or any other subdirectory within `src/app/` for new components.
+- All new components MUST be placed in the `src/app/components/` directory.
+Do NOT use `src/components/` or any other top-level directory for new components.